Eigenvalue problems

 In case of a general problem, where the Arnoldi method is used, convergence of an eigenvalue is not based on the norm of the residual norm(f(vecs[i]) - vals[i]*vecs[i]) for the eigenvector but rather on the norm of the residual for the corresponding Schur vectors.

 See also schursolve if you want to use the partial Schur decomposition directly, or if you are not interested in computing the eigenvectors, and want to work in real arithmetic all the way true (if the linear map and starting guess are real).
+If you have knowledge that all requested eigenvalues of a real problem will be real, and thus also their associated eigenvectors, you can also use realeigsolve.

 source